Good leaders must first become good servants.

 - Facilitates meetings.
 Facilitates all team meetings, including the daily stand-up, Iteration Planning, Team Demo, and Iteration Retrospective.

 - Supports the Product Owner.
 The Product Owner has a special responsibility on the team.
-The Scrum Master supports the Product Owner in his efforts and facilitates a healthy intra-team dynamic with respect to priorities and scope.
+The Scrum Master supports the Product Owner in their efforts to manage the Team Backlog and guide the team while and facilitates a healthy intra-team dynamic with respect to priorities and scope.

 - Eliminates impediments.
 Many blocking issues will be beyond the team’s authority or will require support from other teams.
 The Scrum Master actively addresses these issues so that the team can remain focused on achieving the objectives of the iteration.